JamesRobertHugginsNgo/css-boilerplate/README.md

 # CSS Boilerplate

-A set of ready-to-use styles for quick copying, pasting, and easy customization.
+A collection of pre-built styles designed for quick implementation, easy customization, and seamless integration.

+This boilerplate is ideal for those who prefer to create their own projects without starting from scratch.
+The goal is to eliminate redundant work while offering full flexibility for customization.

-## Styles
+## Available Styles

 - [Field](src/field/)
 - [Field Error](src/field-error/)